 A survey of the history of Christianity from its founding and early development to the present, with primary emphasis upon theological developments and the church's impact upon world civilization.
 (This course does not satisfy General Education history requirements.)
 Prerequisite: Western Civilization recommended.
-Fall, odd years.
+On demand.